tc39/proposal-ecmascript-sharedmem/TUTORIAL.md

 Firefox and Chrome both implement the proposed API.

 * In Firefox the API is enabled by default in Nightly, and starting with Firefox 46 it can be enabled in Aurora, Developer Edition, Beta, and Release by setting `javascript.options.shared_memory` to true in `about:config`.
-Firefox denies `futexWait` on the main thread.
+Firefox denies `wait` on the main thread.
 * In Chrome the API is off by default and can be enabled by command line options (to be documented).

 In Firefox there is a per-domain limit on the number of workers that defaults to 20.
 Once the limit is exceeded new workers in the domain will be create but will remain un-started.
-A program that futexWaits on an un-started worker will usually deadlock.
+A program that `wait`s on an un-started worker will usually deadlock.
 (Arguably the limitation is a violation of the WebWorkers spec, see [this WHATWG bug that aims to clarify that](https://www.w3.org/Bugs/Public/show_bug.cgi?id=29039).)